pks916/pks916/README.md

-- 👋 Hi, I’m @pks
+- 👋 Hi, I’m Priyanshu
 - 👀 I’m interested in tech
-- 🌱 I’m currently learning DSA in C++, ML using Python
+- 🌱 I’m currently learning DSA in C++, ML
 - 💞️ I’m looking to contribute in open source
 - 📫 How to reach me : priyanshue369@gmail.com